-In Vermont we don't have soft serve ice cream, we have creemees.
-And as the state that produces the most maple syrup in the country, we love maple flavored everything!
-You haven't visited Vermont unless you've had a maple creemee.
+In Vermont we don’t have soft serve ice cream, we have creemees.
+And as the state that produces the most maple syrup in the country, we love maple-flavored everything!
+You haven’t visited our state during Vermont Fall Foliage unless you’ve had a maple creemee.

 A true maple creemee has real Vermont maple syrup in it.
 Dutton’s Farm Stand in Manchester boils their own maple syrup right on site and adds it to their creemees.
 You can’t get more farm to table then that.